watmildon/TIGERMap/README.md

 ## Filters

 The top navigation bar has a text box for users to input filters that may interest them.
 Filters always apply to the `tiger:reviewed=no` layer.
+It currently accepts filter text in the form of key names, key=value, key=value1,value2.
+It will also allow you to look for all items NOT having a certain key by adding a dash in front of the key value.

 No tags have been stripped so there's a rich set of tags to investigate and get inspiration from.
 Here's some ideas to try:

 * cycleway
 * lanes
 * lit
 * surface
 * tiger:source
+* -name
 * surface=*
 * highway=trunk
 * railway=abandoned